LeszekR/color-juggler/README.md

 **Architecture**

 - I created the app following patterns that easily scale.
-They may be more than required for this exercise, but they create a scalable foundation.
-I chose MVC architecture and created the first feature of the app following this pattern.Obviously it is just one of possible patterns, yet the choice seemed practical for the purpose - not overly complicated yet allowing for clear separation of concerns.
+In this branch I used BLoC.
+Obviously it is just one of possible patterns, yet the choice seemed practical for the purpose - not overly complicated yet allowing for clear separation of concerns.
-- I separated color-changing logic in the `ColorViewController` not to mix view and domain concerns.
+- In a real project, I would use `Cubit` here, since it’s lighter and sufficient for this case.
+For the purpose of the recruitment task I deliberately chose `Bloc` to demonstrate my familiarity with the full event => state mechanism.
-- I separeted state in lightweight `ColorViewData` data container allowing for future preservation of the app's state at minimal memory expenditure.
-This can be particularly important in mobile apps with large states to preserve.
+- I introduced `GetIt`.
+This prepares the app for DI anywhere without the boilerplate of passing dependencies via constructors chain and makes it easy to mock dependencies in tests.

 ---